tahiyar7/Excel-Analytics/README.md

 1. Financial Functions
 Excel offers powerful financial functions to perform complex financial calculations.<br />

-XNPV: Calculates the net present value for a schedule of cash flows at specific dates.
+XNPV: Calculates the net present value for a schedule of cash flows at specific dates.<br />
 XIRR: Returns the internal rate of return for a schedule of cash flows that is not necessarily periodic.<br />
 CUMIPMT: Returns the cumulative interest paid on a loan between two periods.
 CUMPRINC: Returns the cumulative principal paid on a loan between two periods.<br />